LoneKP/brainstormer/README.md

 ## Start the local server

-You can install foreman in order to run rails server, redis and webpacker locally with one command, run:
+You can install foreman in order to run rails server, redis, sidekiq and webpacker locally with one command, run:

 ``gem install foreman``